 We’ve explored several concepts about blended learning, and now we’ll show you what they look like in practice.
-In this post, we discuss data capture strategies for blended learning activities that aren’t initiated by the L&D team—including Experience API, data connectors, self-reporting, observation, and more.
+In this post, we discuss data capture strategies for blended learning activities that aren’t initiated by the L&D team—including xAPI, data connectors, self-reporting, observation, and more.

-1) Track with xAPI
+1) Track learning with xAPI.

-2) Use a Connector
+2) Use a connector.

-For software you don’t control, you may need to deploy a connector—an application that pulls data from the product providing the experience and sends it to a Learning Record Store (LRS).
+For software you don’t control, you may need to deploy a connector—an application that can pull data from the product providing the experience and send data to a Learning Record Store (LRS).

 For example, we could track students swiping their ID cards as they enter the library to measure the relationship between student engagement and using the library to study.
-Most likely, there’s a strong connection between library entry and library use, which makes the data relevant for measuring engagement.
+Most likely, there’s a strong connection between library entry and use, which makes the data relevant for measuring learner engagement.

 Some professionals—such as managers and trainers—may be asked to observe someone’s learning and job performance to provide valuable feedback.
 This practice is especially common in the healthcare, aviation, and construction industries.

-Up Next: Prioritize L&D Activities
+Up Next: Prioritize L&D Initiatives

 In our next post, we’ll show you how learning from data can help you identify blended learning activities.
 And sign up for Watershed Insights to receive L&D industry updates, helpful advice, and more!